shiimizu/ena/README.md

         --collate <collate>                      Set database charset [env: ENA_DATABASE_COLLATE]
 ```

+## Features
+* `archive` threads
+* Save bandwidth.
+Uses `If-Modified-Since` and `Last-Modified`.
+* Save even more bandwidth with the option of using `-tail.json`.
+* State save restore.
+Resume right where you left off.
+* Poll boards/threads or oneshot
+* Dynamic thread refresh rate
+* Retain `unique_ips` after archived
+* Proxies
+* TimescaleDB support
+* Asagi drop-in replacement support
+* `UPSERT` for superior thread accuracy and correctness
+* `SHA256` for full media and thumbnails to prevent duplicates

 ## Quickstart
 1. The easiest way to start is to give a config file:
         `ena -c config.yml`